7 Useful Tips for Teaching Immigration to Elementary Students

 Think about the stereotypes you and your students may be exposed too by family, friends, media, music videos, etc. What can you do to make sure your students are open-minded to question these stereotypes of negative views?
 Here are a few websites that have stories from real refugees.

-I have collected some teaching resources for a specifically for use in the classroom.
+I have collected some immigration lesson plans and resources specifically for use in the classroom.
 They are from charities working with refugee, established museums or credible educational websites.
 You won’t be surprised to find that most are recommended for 7 year olds and above.
-I would be interested to know if you have any resources you use in the classroom.
-Let me know in the comments below.

 - British Red Cross: Refugees and Migrations